ls1intum/prompt2/readme.md

-# PROMPT 2.0 – Project-Oriented Modular Platform for Teaching
+# PROMPT 2.0: A Modular and Scalable Management Platform for Project-Based Teaching

 ## What is PROMPT?